jmayerdev/foreverinthebasement/README.md

 <h3 align="center">THATS IT!
 Find a mountain, look around, and have fun!</h3>
 <p align="center">Please report any issues, lag, or suggestions to Johnyams on Discord, or openly to #minecraft-chatroom</p>
+<p align="center">Keep in mind this server is running off of my home internet.
+You will experience occasional lag spikes and high ping (when I'm downloading games!).
+You are connecting to a reverse-proxy VPS with WireGuard tunneling, not my home network.</p>